-CHE welcomes such collaborations but one agency or organization must be designated as the lead agency.
+While CHE welcomes such collaborations, one agency or organization must be designated as the lead agency.
 This agency or organization will serve as the fiscal agent and must be able to commit to a contract for the proposed project.

 Can my agency submit more than one application?

 Yes.
-Any agency or organization may submit more than one Stage I application per funding cycle.
-CHE encourages potential applicants to concentrate on projects that are central to their mission or area of expertise.
+Any agency or organization may submit more than one application in a funding cycle.

 CHE looks favorably on applications that leverage other human and financial resources.
 Why?